sftcd/surveys/README.md

 	extracts prefixes for the country of interest from the MaxMind DB.

 1. Once that's done the next stage uses the installed ```zmap``` command to get the IPs from those prefixes that are listening on port 25.
-If you're impatient, you can watch progress in a log file that's in the run directory.
+If you want, you can watch progress in a log file that's in the run directory.
 	With the same example you'd be doing this:

 		$ tail -f IE-20180423-161002/20180423-161002.out